stastnypremysl/lsql-csv/README.md

 There are 4 datatypes considered: Bool, Int, Double, String.
 Bool is either true/false, Int is at least 30 bit integer, Double double-precision floating point number and String is a ordinary char string.

+### Joins
+Joins have always the time complexity O(nm).
+There is no optimization made, when you put multiple files into from block.

 ### Documentation of language
 Each command is made from blocks separated by comma.
 There are these types of blocks.